splunk/observability-workshop/content/en/other/99-imt-admin/gdi/_index.md

 ---
 title: Deploying the OpenTelemetry Collector in Kubernetes
 linkTitle: 2.
-Get Data In
+Get Data in from Kubernetes
 weight: 2
 #archetype: chapter
 time: 15 minutes